odedpriva/docker-networking-workshop/docker-network-drivers/docker-bridge-private-network/README.md

 #### bridge driver on user defined network

-* users can create their own networks called user-defined networks of any network driver type.
+* Users can create their own networks called user-defined networks of any network driver type.
 * Docker will create a new Linux bridge on the host.
 * User-defined networks supports manual IP address and subnet assignment.
 * If an assignment isn't given, then Docker's default IPAM driver will assign the next subnet available in the private IP space.